Updated May 2023

 Using things like Boolean searches and applying regex helps to optimize your search results and get a more targeted and accurate list of LinkedIn prospects, and that can only help you win more business!

-If you're not already a Dux user, then give o free Dux-Soup trial a go - you get 14 days absolutely free and we don't even ask for any payment details.
+If you're not already a Dux user, then why not start your free Dux-Soup Trial and give it a go - you get 14 days absolutely free and we don't even ask for any payment details.

 If you have any feedback, questions, or comments - we’d love to hear them.
 Feel free to contact us at info@dux-soup.com and we’ll definitely get back to you!